stephaneVercouillieBMID/slate/index_svc.html.md

 **E-ID Metadata** | See [E-ID Metadata Information](#e-id-info)

 ### <a name="e-id-info"></a>E-ID Metadata Information
-Provides some information about the eID card readout related to the identity data provided by **itsme(r)**.
+Provides some information about the eID card readout related to the identity data provided by **itsme®**.

 Data | Definition
 -- | --